basho/faulterl/README.md

 ## Prerequisites

-* Erlang/OTP R16B02 or later.
-The library will probably work for releases R15B and earlier, but I haven't tried it yet.
+* Erlang/OTP R15B01 or later.
+The library may work for releases R14B, but I haven't tested it.
+I have tested R15B01 and R16B02.

 * OS X or Linux.
 I fully intend to support Solaris/SmartOS/OmniOS and FreeBSD, but I haven't tested it yet.
 I have tested OS X 10.8.5